Former French President, Nicolas Sarkozy, gets 5-year Sentence for Corruption Linked to Libya

 A great light

 A great light has joined the stars.
-His Majesty, Jean Paul Yitamben, Chief of Batcheu Village, in Cameroon, has changed dimensions, and now graduated to be an ancestor to guide our paths.
+His Majesty, Jean Paul Yitamben, King of the Batcheu people, in Cameroon, has changed dimensions, and now graduated to be an ancestor to guide our paths.
 A great Economist, Teacher, Historian, Father, Brother, Husband, Friend, has moved on.
 Like Behanzin, before and many other kings, he devoted his life to the service of his community and his people.
 The fight has changed!
 Local kings are no longer deported, but kingdoms and cultures are still fragmented, crushed under the load of ‘fake’ modernism assisted by “administrations” (excrescence of colonialism) which are at the service of foreign forces to continue the work of the annihilation and/or spoliation of the African identity.

 Descendant of great kings before him, Jean Paul Yitamben was an avid historian and a perfectionist who tirelessly sought perfection in everything he did.
 Meticulous to a letter, he did not tolerate half-done work.
 With his wife, world-renowned social entrepreneur, Gisele Yitamben, he worked tirelessly to empower women in micro-finance, less-privileged youth to find jobs in our tough local economies, and more importantly he affected the lives of countless others outside of his own village, community, city, and beyond.
 The aborted Kugwe village Palm oil and indigenous development project in the North West Region of Cameroon is a clear example.